 Funnily enough, I don’t normally care for teenage stories.
 But that’s because most of what’s around are slick teen dramas on TV, featuring actors who are actually about 22 and romances that feel like they belong on a soap opera about adults.

 Harry Potter is nothing like that.
-In some ways, it’s more youthful — a more accurate reflection of what it’s like to be about 15 years old.
+In some ways, it’s a more youthful, accurate reflection of what it’s like to be about 15 years old.
 At that time, your friends are everything.
 Studies take over your life, whether you want them to or not.
 You look up to adults in a special way, admiring them and wanting to know what their lives are like.
 And when you have a crush on someone, it’s all you can think about.
 A simple kiss on the lips is a big deal and can last you for years.

 At the same time, Harry Potter is also more mature than a lot of other teen content out there, and that’s also more realistic to me.
 Harry is a boy with a lot riding on him — he’s famous for having survived an attack by the world’s most evil wizard, Voldemort, when he was just a baby — and so even though he has your typical teenage hang-ups, he also has added responsibilities.
 That can weigh on him, but it also pushes him onward.
 Though a teen, he’s perfectly capable of prioritizing the battle between good and evil, and he steps up to fight Voldemort despite how terrifying it must be to someone so young.
 He has to grow up fast, in that sense.
 And I think any readers, young or old, can understand that and support his decisions.

 Writer J.K.
-Rowling has my everlasting admiration for that — for not dumbing things down.
+Rowling has my everlasting admiration for that.
+For not dumbing things down.
 For respecting readers of all ages.
 For giving us a story that has genuine highs and lows, and not being afraid to show the dark side of life.

 I once watched an A&E biography on Rowling, which included a lot of interviews with her.
 In the footage, she reveals — rather shyly, not letting the camera come too close — her piles of papers about the world of Harry Potter.
 She has biographies for every character, and notes on all kinds of little things that make the world feel real.
 She explains how she believes it’s important than the author knows absolutely everything about the world: